eventhorizon5/skyscraper/readme.txt

 Ogre 1.9 is now used instead of 1.8.1, which Alpha 9 used.
 Model mesh files need to be upgraded to the newer format to prevent warning messages on startup - they'll still work fine though.

+Skyscraper now supports running multiple buildings simultaneously via the new Engine Contexts feature.
+This makes the development of cities possible.

+Sky parameters can now be controlled via the Sky Control dialog.

+Virtual people are supported, to simulate elevator traffic.

+A new sound system has been added, which is more efficient than the previous one.

+A new Dynamic Meshes system has been added, which greatly improves the rendering efficiency of the simulator.

+See the forum and changelog for more information on the new changes and features.

+Command line options are now supported.

+Double-decker elevators (really multi-deck elevators) are now supported.

+Elevators now support hoistway access functions.

+Working revolving doors are supported.

 Modified keys:
 -------
+Number keys switch between engines, when multiple buildings are loaded.
 -------

 New commands/parameters:
+ListVisibleMeshes
+CreatewallObject
+AddPolygon
+AddExternalDoor
+ChimeOnArrival
+new Buildings and Car sections
+Position
+Bounds
+ShowLoadedSounds
+ShowPlayingSounds

 New elevator actions:
+PeakOff
+StopDoors
+SensorReset

+New call button actions:
+Off
+Up
+Down
+FireOff
+FireOn
+FireBypass

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~